top of page

 • to foster family worship with your spouse and/or children.

-• (parents) to help your children learn about Jesus from God's word, along with the rest of the church!
-Modify the questions for your children's needs.
-Or, read the "Learning with the Littles" section.
+• (parents) to help your children learn about Jesus from God's word, along with the rest of the church.
+Modify the devotion, or the questions for your children's needs.

 bible reading.png